omershreib/open_university/introduction_to_AI/Maman11_README.md

 This citation was found in this *slidingtilepuzzle* python library: https://slidingtilepuzzle.readthedocs.io/en/latest/_modules/slidingpuzzle/heuristics.html#linear_conflict_distance

-*LinearConflict* attempts to improve Manhattan Distance (MD) by an additional *penelty* addon, donated by what called: the number of linear conflicts in a current state.
+*LinearConflict* (LC) attempts to improve Manhattan Distance (MD) by an additional *penelty* addon, donated by what called: the number of linear conflicts in a current state.
 According to `Korf`, this *LinearConflict* is *"the first significant improvement to Manhattan Distance"*

 A linear Conflict is defined as follows: